A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the great lion Aslan had not bounded out of the Lewisian imagination?
 Part 2.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Personalities thread.
-Alternate Historian and 1 other(s) like this article.

 In 2012,on this day An Unexpected Journey, the first part of Peter Jackson's movie adaptation of the Inklings' 1937 collaborative novel The Witch, the Hobbit and the Wardrobe premiered in cinemas across North America.